-We have audited the accompanying financial statements of NZX Limited ("the company") and the group, comprising the company and its subsidiaries, on pages 3 to 42.
-The financial statements comprise the statement of financial position of the company and the consolidated statement of financial position of the group as at 31 December 2010, the income statement and statements of comprehensive income, changes in equity and cash flows of the company and the group for the year then ended, and a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying financial statements of NZX Limited ('the company") and the group, comprising the company and its subsidiaries, on pages 24 to 73.
+The financial statements comprise the statement of financial position of the company and the consolidated statement of financial position of the group as at 31 December 2010, the income statement and statements of comprehensive income, changes in equity and cash flows of the company and the consolidated income statement and consolidated statements of comprehensive income, changes in equity and cash flows of the group for the year then ended, and a summary of significant accounting policies and other explanatory information.